Skip to main content

 OAuth Scope Management

 The backend validates OAuth scopes to control API access.
-Scope configuration must stay synchronized between the backend and gateway.
+Scope configuration must stay synchronized between the backend and clients.

 Current Scopes